UniversityOfSaintThomas/StThomas_ReadMeFirst/README.md

 You should carefully review the repo to ensure it includes no Yellow or Red data (according to the St. Thomas [data classification policy](https://www.stthomas.edu/security/policies/dataclassificationpolicy/)), attach the appropriate licenses, and obtain any required clearances.
 (Specific requirements vary by department and division.)

 ### Internal repos
 An internal repo is visible to everyone within the St. Thomas community, and no one else.
 This does not require licensing or clearances, but, since you'll be sharing your repo with 15,000 St. Thomas faculty, staff, employees, and others, you should still be careful to follow the [data classification policy](https://www.stthomas.edu/security/policies/dataclassificationpolicy/).
+Since internal repos show up on *everyone's* dashboard, ITS may curate these and set them to Private at ITS's discretion.

 This ReadMe is an example of an internal repo.